codehsbooks/introcs/Animation-and-Games/mouse-events-mouse-moved.md

 }
 ```

-### Painting with the Mouse
+## Painting with the Mouse

 Let's create a simple painting program using the mouse move method.
-This program will paint circles along a path when the mouse is moved:
+This program will paint circles along a path that the mouse is moved:

 ```
 function start(){